Gerald-li/BioSensor_design-workflow/README.md

 （2）Understand the possible binding modes and positions of molecules and proteins (refer to the binding modes of ligands and proteins in protein crystals, such as hydrogen bonds, salt bridges, etc.)

+（3）Protein preparation is recommend, including delete redundancy ligands, water and ions, fill in missing side chains, fill in missing loops, etc.

-（3）A renumber pdb file needed beause we need a Constraint_Type file in match and design processes.
+（4）A renumber pdb file needed beause we need a Constraint_Type file in match and design processes.

 Generally speaking, the Constraint_Type will contain a type, defining what sort of value to be constrained (distance, angle, dihedral, etc), and a series of atom and/or residue labels defining a specific quality to be constrained.
 Residue numbers are assumed to be in Rosetta numbering (from 1, no gaps), not PDB numbering. (more information in https://www.rosettacommons.org/manuals/archive/rosetta3.5_user_guide/de/d50/constraint_file.html)

 ### The first step：
 （1）Get the conformations of the ligand. （see biosensor_design_workflow/1.1/1.1_README）